olebole/irafdoc/doc/kpnoslit.refspectra.rst

   </pre>
   <p>
-  3. Use a reference assignment table to assign reference spectra to input spectra using the <tt>"average"</tt> option.
+  3. Use a reference assignment table to assign reference spectra to input spectra using the <span style="font-family: monospace;">"average"</span> option.
 First a table is created using an editor.
   </p>
   <pre>